 The Regulatory Authority of Bangladesh is authorized for issuing rules and regulations and conducting licensing and supervisory processes for issuing licenses, and thereby regulating nuclear and radiation safety for siting, design, equipment manufacturing, construction, commissioning, operation and decommissioning of nuclear/radiological facilities.
-NSRCD is also responsible for the regulation of issues related to accounting and control of nuclear materials, radioactive substances and physical protection.
-The NSRCD is the competent authority for licensing shipments out of Bangladesh and giving consent to shipments into Bangladesh.
+Nuclear Safety and Radiation Control Division (NSRCD), now called Bangladesh Atomic Energy Regulatory Authority (BAERA) is responsible for the regulation of issues related to accounting and control of nuclear materials, radioactive substances and physical protection.
+The BAERA is the competent authority for licensing shipments out of Bangladesh and giving consent to shipments into Bangladesh.

 The basic legal and statutory framework for Nuclear Safety and Radiation Control is in place.
-The present legislative framework does not separate the regulatory functions from promotional activities of the BAEC and together with its NSRCD, the Commission performs both.
 A draft Nuclear Safety Law has been submitted to the Agency for comments and it is currently under the Agency's review (October 2008).
 It is expected that the draft Nuclear Law when promulgated will have full provisions for public and environmental radiological protection, although the regulations of public exposure is presently covered by an existing NSRC Rule-97.